Eliot Curty

-Eliot Hugo Curty (born 18 September 1998) is a French field hockey player who plays as a midfielder for Belgian Hockey League club Waterloo Ducks and the Franch national team.
+Eliot Hugo Curty (born 18 September 1998) is a French field hockey player who plays as a midfielder for Belgian Hockey League club Waterloo Ducks and the France national team.

 Club career

 Curty played for Montrouge before he moved to Orée in the Belgian Hockey League in 2020.
 After three seasons at Orée he joined the Waterloo Ducks.

 International career

 Les Bleus

 Curty made his debut for Les Bleus in 2017 during a test series against Germany in Hamburg.
 In 2021 Curty competed at the EuroHockey Championships in Amstelveen, Netherlands.
 Later that year he was also named in the French squad for the season three of the FIH Pro League.

 Junior national team

-Eliot Curty made his debut for the French U–21 team in 2019 at the EuroHockey Junior Championship in Valencia, Spain.
+Eliot Curty made his debut for the France U–21 team in 2019 at the EuroHockey Junior Championship in Valencia, Spain.